-Constangy partners Jordan Fischer and Sarah Rugnetta will present a webinar reviewing the California Consumer Privacy Act (CCPA) requirements and suggest steps businesses should consider taking to improve their compliance posture prior to the July 1 effective date for enforcement of these new regulatory requirements.
-The webinar will be held June 5 at 1 pm ET/10 am PT.
+Constangy partners Jordan Fischer and Sarah Rugnetta presented a webinar reviewing the California Consumer Privacy Act (CCPA) requirements and suggested steps businesses should consider taking to improve their compliance posture prior to the July 1 effective date for enforcement of these new regulatory requirements.
+The webinar was held June 5.
 This program is pending CLE credit in California, Georgia, New Jersey and New York.

 The webinar, “Enforcement Deadline Approaching!
-Confirm Whether Your Organization is Compliant with the California Consumer Privacy Act’s Recent Amendments,” will detail applicability of the CCPA after the recent amendments; operationalizing the CCPA within your organization, and your operations, new requirements for disclosures to applicants, employees and consumers about data processing activities, responding in a timely manner to consumer requests to access records, opt out of sharing data, and deletion requests, and revisions to agreements with service providers to incorporate required restrictions on processing, implementation of reasonable security procedures, and data minimization requirements.
+Confirm Whether Your Organization is Compliant with the California Consumer Privacy Act’s Recent Amendments,” detailed applicability of the CCPA after the recent amendments, operationalizing the CCPA within your organization, new requirements for disclosures to applicants, employees and consumers about data processing activities, responding in a timely manner to consumer requests to access records, opt out of sharing data, deletion requests, and revisions to agreements with service providers to incorporate required restrictions on processing, implementation of reasonable security procedures, and data minimization requirements.

 Jordan is a member of the Constangy Cyber Team and brings substantial expertise and leadership to the provision of compliance advisory services.
 With her extensive experience in the global intersection of law and technology, Jordan works to continually evaluate and assess legal and business opportunities and risks in order to provide public and private sector clients with vital data privacy and cybersecurity counsel and business strategic advice.
 She advises clients on a variety of regulations, including but not limited to the General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA)/California Privacy Rights Act (CPRA), the Fair Credit Reporting Act (FCRA), and the Driver’s Privacy Protection Act (DPPA).
 Additionally, she has experience with biometric data laws, global data breach standards, and federal and state unfair business practices acts and privacy frameworks such as International Standards Organization (ISO) 27001 and 27701, the National Institute of Standards and Technology (NIST), and the Payment Credit Card Industry Data Security Standard (PCI DSS).